LayerManager/layman/README.md

 ## Dependencies
 Layman has [many dependencies](doc/dependencies.md).
 Most of them are shipped with Layman.
-However there are some **external dependencies** that should be treated carefully:
+However, there are some **external dependencies** that should be treated carefully:
 - PostgreSQL & PostGIS
 - QGIS Server
 - GeoServer